blue-health/platform-terraform-exercise/README.md

     └── vpc
 ```

 The project configures a VPC (Virtual Private Cloud) network for some larger infrastructure.
-It defines the shared Terraform module `vpc` where most of the network configuration code lives, and the `development` environment where an instance of this network is created for the development environment.
+It defines a Terraform module `vpc` where most of the shared VPC network configuration code lives, and the `development` environment where an instance of this network is created for the development environment.

 Your task is to read the code carefully, and then:
 1. Explain which infrastructure components are provisioned by this code, and what is their function.
 You can annotate Terraform modules/resources/data if you wish to.